Healthy Smiles for the Entire Family

 Replacing missing upper back teeth can be very difficult.
 When the back teeth in the upper jaw are missing, the sinus cavity in your cheekbones becomes enlarged as your natural bone deteriorates.
-This means there won’t be enough bone height to place an implant (see picture).
+This means there won’t be enough bone height to place an implant (see pictures).
 A sinus lift, also known as a sinus augmentation or sinus elevation, is a bone grafting procedure for patients with such an enlarged sinus that it would otherwise be impossible to place an implant.

 The original procedure involved an open approach from the side that would be a more invasive surgery.
-And while we still sometimes have to use the open approach, however, new techniques and tools allow us to perform a closed sinus lift or crestal sinus lift.
+And while we still sometimes have to use the open approach, however, new techniques and tools allow us to perform a closed lift or crestal lift.
 In the closed technique, we create an opening for the implant and then using that opening to place the bone grafting material between your sinus and your jawbone.
 This technique allows for a much less invasive surgery but still achieves excellent results.

 IF I NEED A SINUS LIFT HOW SOON CAN I GET AN IMPLANT PLACED?

 In general we recommend a healing period of 4-6 months depending on the size of the sinus lift.
 Because we utilize the newest techniques, imaging technology and materials we are often able to place the implant the same day as we do the sinus lift saving you a second surgery.

 IS THERE ANY THINGS I SHOULD BE WORRIED ABOUT AFTER SURGERY?